Moriawe/MoveSearch/README.md

 ## Setup

+Create a file called .env in root folder and add your API key like this:
+REACT_APP_API_KEY="YourKey"

 To run it you type **'npm start'** in the folder terminal.

 Runs the app in the development mode.\